Artisanal heritage textiles of Bengal

 The Craft Culture of Bengal

 The Bengal region, today consisting of the Indian state of West Bengal in the West, and Bangladesh in the East, has a rich and enduring tradition of folk art and craftsmanship.
 The finest cottons were traded already in the first and second centuries, and the muslin of Dhaka, today in Bangladesh, was legendary for the world’s finest muslin, sought after already by the Roman Empire, and traded all over the world in the 17th and 18th centuries.
 Under British colonial rule, this craftsmanship was brutally suppressed to strengthen the British market and textiles.
-As a result, the knowledge and craftsmanship was almost lost during two centuries.
+As a result, the knowledge and craftsmanship of artisanal textile was almost lost during two centuries.

 Mahatma Gandhi was a strong proponent of handicrafts, in particular the handloom Khadi, a fabric made entirely in hand crafted processes—from spinning the threads on a charkha to weaving on handloom.
 Bengal weavers have been practicing this craft of weaving very fine count Khadi yarn of handspun cotton and silk for centuries.
 The technique and associated ideology was promoted by Gandhi to inspire self-reliance of the people, and support ancient skills and traditional crafts.